dhis2/dhis2-releases/releases/2.43/migration-notes.md

 #### Fixing Null Values

-In version v43 `null` values on `occurreddate` column  in `singleevent` table is not allowed, and in order to upgrade all the inconsistencies must be resolved.
+In version v43, `null` values in the `occurreddate` column in the `singleevent` table are not allowed, and in order to upgrade, all inconsistencies must be resolved.
 So there are 2 options to fix the data:
 - Change the `null` value to a valid and meaningful date. ([Assign occurred date to event](#assign-occurred-date-to-event))
-- Completely remove the record. ([Delete events](#deleting-inconsistent-events)).
+- Completely remove the record. ([Delete events](#deleting-inconsistent-events))

 ##### Assign occurred date to event

-The system does not allow to write a `null` value in `occurreddate` column in `event` table and this validation was present for a long time.
-If the inconsistency is present, most likely, it is because the single event was scheduled, even though `SCHEDULE` status does not make sense for a single event, or the event was created and already set to `COMPLETED` and the value for `occurreddate` was not provided.
+The system does not allow writing a `null` value in the `occurreddate` column in the `event` table, and this validation has been present for a long time.
+If the inconsistency is present, it is most likely because the single event was scheduled, even though `SCHEDULE` status does not make sense for a single event, or because the event was created and already set to `COMPLETED` without a value for `occurreddate`.
-Use the following script to assign a meaningful value to `occurreddate` column in `event` table (column is called `executiondate` for <=v40) for single events (replace `{REFERENCE_DATE}` with a valid date like 2025-09-01 11:26:00'):
+Use the following script to assign a meaningful value to the `occurreddate` column in the `event` table (the column is called `executiondate` for <=v40) for single events (replace `{REFERENCE_DATE}` with a valid date like `2025-09-01 11:26:00`):

 ##### For >= v41 Instances: